Occupational Therapy

 - Collaborators, by working at the top of their license in integrated interprofessional teams to effectively meet society's needs

-- Advocates, by being global citizens and champions for occupational justice and improved quality of life for all people
+- Advocates, by being active global citizens and champions for occupational justice and improved quality of life for all people

 - Stewards, by practicing conscious care for themselves, the people they serve, and the profession’s distinct value to society